cgguerra/live-laugh-laos/_posts/2023-09-16-buddha-park.md

 ## The Rest of the Evening

 After we took the bus back, we got smoothies and had Thai food at this great place called Salavan.
-(The restaurant is named after a province in Laos that borders Thailand.)
+(The restaurant is named after a province in the south of Laos that borders Thailand.)
 We walked back and saw Nam Phou (a famous Lao fountain) working.
 I was excited since I haven't seen it in action once in the whole month I've been here.

 ![Nam Phou](https://lh3.googleusercontent.com/pw/AIL4fc-fycf03aQNrQrclAoVbjJTHe0Rdo77X9z4VaOFBpoZId2YmZ1_8087sgxkpeCxsDSOhBpDWtjU00eEjVGe73chOIs3eg3GIEEezNHDqjQdStllms-e=w1000)